simplicity/kinekt.github.io/docs/pipelines.md

 const result = await pipeline(context);
 ```

 The middlewares are executed in the exact order they are defined.
 Some middlewares depenend on each other.
-For example, the `serialize` middleware must be present in order for the `finalize` middleware to work
+For example, the `serialize` middleware must be present in order for the `finalize` middleware to work.

 ## Endpoint factories

 In the example above, there's a `handleRequest` middleware.
 This middleware doesn't actually exist in kinekt and is there for illustrative purposes only.
 This is a middleware you could write yourself in order to reply to a request, for example by setting a body, status code and headers.

 It would be daunting to re-write the above code everytime you want to create a new endpoint.
-This is where endpoint factories come in.
+This is where endpoint factories come in to the picture.

 Kinekt currently provides one endpoint factory: `createSchematizedEndpointFactory`.
 It allows you to define a pipeline blueprint which can then be cloned for every endpoint you create: